 Board members shall be compensated at a rate established at the first regular meeting in July.
-For all officially sanctioned conferences, workshops and work sessions attended, the Board shall be compensated at the rate plus expenses established at the first regular meeting in July..
+For all officially sanctioned conferences, workshops and work sessions attended, the Board shall be compensated at the rate plus expenses established at the first regular meeting in July.
+The number of meetings for which a stipend is paid cannot exceed 24 meetings per year pursuant to OST Ordinance 07-09.